erwstout/snoochies/README.md

 - `api/` — Express server code, environment parsing, and helpers.
 - `frontend/` — React app powered by Vite with a simple API message card.
+- `packages/cli/` — source for the published `get-snoochies` scaffolder.
+- `templates/` — extra assets the CLI can copy into new projects (e.g., the Docker profile).
+- `docs/` — additional notes about the scaffolder prompts and emitted files.
 - `eslint.config.js` and `tsconfig.json` — shared linting and TypeScript configuration.

 ## 🧰 Scaffold anywhere with `npx`